aochagavia/buy-me-a-beer/readme.md

 * Finish the basic functionality around buying me a beer:
     * Actually trigger a payment through Stripe (or other provider)
 * Cleanup and sanity checks:
-    * Comments should be ordered by creation date in home
-    * We should make sure user input does not exceed a certain length
-    * We should make sure nicknames and comments cannot be used for XSS or similar attacks
     * We should have a WebsiteTest project where we at least test our services
 * Set up Auth0 properly from Pulumi:
     * Signing in through Google should be disabled